Kamloops – 654 Fortune Drive

 • I think this is a horrible idea.
 Come to Kamloops and experience was is currently happening in the northshore.
 This was once a good town, it's now the junkieville capital.
 Are you ok with all the good citizens relocating because of this?
 Do you condone the loop and what it has done to the northshore?what is your call to action when this makes the area worse?

-Nicole Durham asked almost 3 years ago
+Nicole Durham asked over 3 years ago

 We know that street homelessness isn’t working for anyone – not for those who are homeless, and not for surrounding communities.